cozygene/BayesCCE/README.md

 If you use BayesCCE in any published work, please cite the manuscript describing the method:

-Elior Rahmani, Regev Schweiger, Liat Shenhav, Eleazar Eskin, and Eran Halperin: A Bayesian Framework for Estimating Cell Type Composition from DNA Methylation Without the Need for Methylation Reference, *RECOMB 2017*.
+Elior Rahmani, Regev Schweiger, Liat Shenhav, Theodora Wingert, Ira Hofer, Eilon Gabel, Eleazar Eskin and Eran Halperin: BayesCCE: a Bayesian framework for estimating cell-type composition from DNA methylation without the need for methylation reference, *Genome Biology*, 2018.

 ### License